bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 As for why the healthy node has to be shut down while creating a snapshot of it, if it isn’t shut down first then pods can be scheduled as the snapshot is taken which will cause some dangerous states in terms of how it exists after being utilized by the AzureMachineTemplates.

-In terms of how a healthy node would be selected, there is already state data present on each AzureMachinePoolMachine under spec.status which is latestModelApplied : true which is present when the node is up to date with user changes to the image.
-For AzureMachine instances, we would need to add this field.
-An ideal node would be one which has been patched since the last prototype went into service and is running and healthy.
+In terms of how a healthy node would be selected, there is already state data present on each AzureMachinePoolMachine and AzureMachine which we can use and is listed in the examples below.
+An ideal node would be one which is running and healthy.
 Whichever node has been running and healthy for the longest amount of time since the last patch and has the patch applied should be chosen as it’s the most overall stable.
-This means that for AzureMachinePoolMachines and AzureMachines we will take the node with the earliest creation time from metadata.creationTimestamp and has latestModelApplied : true present.
+This means that for AzureMachinePoolMachines and AzureMachines we will take the node with the earliest creation time from metadata.creationTimestamp and has latestModelApplied : true present if it is an AzureMachinePoolMachine.
 As the prototype is always from a successfully healthy and working node the image is always known to be working before being chosen for replication.
+In terms of knowing if the patch has been applied, for the first development of this feature we won't know but all nodes should roughly be patched together so it will be fine in most cases.

-Example AzureMachinePoolMachine yaml with the timestamps in status:
+Example AzureMachinePoolMachine yaml with the important fields shown (want status.ready == true, latestModelApplied: true and each status: "True"):

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1